15 ways to save money this Christmas

 Christmas is a time often associated with splashing out on the finest foods and eating copious amounts.
 However, it’s easy to get swept up in the festive excitement and purchase more food than you need, leading to high levels of food waste.

 To avoid buying too much food, make a list of what you need and stick to it.
-Check your cupboards and freezer before going grocery shopping to determine what you already have, so you don’t end up with double.
+Check your cupboards and freezers before going grocery shopping to determine what you already have, so you don’t end up with double.
+And try not buy Christmas treats too early as the temptation is there to dip into them, meaning you'll have to buy them again!

-To have a delicious Christmas dinner, you don’t need to break the bank.
-While you may be tempted by the fancy Christmas-themed packaging on food from premium brands, cheaper alternatives or supermarket own-brands can taste just as good.
-And don’t forget to buy in-season or frozen vegetables as these will be cheaper.
+And consider own-brand, cheaper alternatives.
+While you may be tempted by the fancy Christmas-themed packaging on food and advertising from premium brands, supermarket own-brands can taste just as good.

 It’s often the pre-prepared food that costs the most, such as prepped veg and canapés like pigs-in-blankets.
 While these ready-to-go foods can save effort and time, they’re costly.